This course can be tailored to your needs for private, onsite delivery at your location.

 VIII.
 Requirements Analysis

-Working with a set of identified functional requirements, you and your peers will analyze them against a set of criteria for effective requirements.
+Working with a set of identified functional requirements, you and your peers will analyze the requirements against a set of criteria for effective requirements.
 You will practice clarifying and rewriting requirements to improve their specificity and accuracy.

 IX.
 Requirements Collaboration